 As discussed in Note 7 to the consolidated and combined financial statements, the Company has four reporting units which are monitored for impairment on the basis of market condition.
 The Company performs a goodwill impairment test on an annual basis on July 1 or whenever events and changes in circumstances indicate that the carrying value of a reporting unit might exceed its fair value.
 The goodwill balance as of December 31, 2019 was \$20,396 million, of which \$3,319 million and \$12,749 million were related to the Oilfield Equipment and Oilfield Services reporting units, respectively.
-The Oilfield Equipment and Oilfield Services reporting units, respectively.
-The Oilfield Equipment and Oilfield Services reporting units, respectively in excess of their carrying values.
+The Oilfield Equipment and Oilfield Services reporting units had fair values that were not significantly in excess of their carrying values.
 Projected revenue, projected operating profit, and the discount rates are elements of the estimated future cash flows used by the Company in determining the fair value of each reporting unit.